eldimious/js-notes/event-loop/chapter1.md

   <img src="https://dotnettricksweb.blob.core.windows.net/img/nodejs/node.js-architecture.png" width="350" />
 </p>

+## JS Engine

+First let's clarify some things:

+ a) NodeJS is JavaScript runtime built on Chrome V8 JavaScript engine, but you can use another engine too.

+ b) Javascript is single-threaded and so is any Javascript implementation like NodeJS.

+ c) V8 provides default implementation of the Event Loop.
+NodeJS is using event-loop provided by the libuv

 Like any other programming language, JavaScript runtime has *one stack and one heap storage*.

 - **Heap** - Objects are allocated in a heap which is just a name to denote a large mostly unstructured region of memory